idaholab/moose/framework/doc/content/syntax/LinearFVBCs/index.md

 \end{equation}

 with $\vec{v}$ denoting the velocity vector, $u$ the solution, and $S$ a potentially space-dependent source term.
-The boundary conditions on the left can be expressed as:
+The boundary condition on the left can be expressed as:

 \begin{equation}
   u_b = f(x_b),